jneless/emqx-docs/en_US/data-integration/rule-sql-builtin-functions.md

 ::: tip

-Can be used with the `CONVERT` function in Microsoft SQL Server to write UTF-16-little-endian encoded Unicode strings to versions of Microsoft SQL Server that do not support UTF-8 encoding.
+This function can be used with the `CONVERT` function in Microsoft SQL Server to write UTF-16 little-endian encoded Unicode strings to SQL Server versions that do not support UTF-8 encoding.

 :::